Big Three (tennis): 2017–2018 French Open: Federer and Nadal return, Djokovic and Murray sidelined

-Federer reached the final of Indian Wells, but lost to Juan Martín del Potro.
+Federer reached the final of the 2018 Indian Wells Open, but lost to Juan Martín del Potro.
 Federer's early loss in Miami resulted in the loss of the No. 1 ranking with Nadal overtaking him by 100 points.
-Federer announced that he would again skip the entire clay-court season.
-Nadal won his eleventh title in Monte Carlo, then claimed an 11th Barcelona title, winning both without dropping a set.
-Nadal's loss to Dominic Thiem in the Madrid quarterfinals returned the No. 1 ranking back to Federer for one week until Nadal won the title in Rome.
+Federer announced that he would again skip the entire clay court season.
+Nadal won his 11th title in Monte Carlo, then claimed an 11th Barcelona title, winning both without dropping a set.
+Nadal lost to Dominic Thiem in the 2018 Madrid Open quarterfinals but came back the following week to win the title in Rome.

-Following Djokovic's early exit from the Australian Open, he underwent surgery for the wrist injury that had been causing him issues for the previous year.
+Following Djokovic's early exit from the 2018 Australian Open, he underwent surgery for the wrist injury that had been causing him issues for the previous year.
 He returned to the tour at Indian Wells and struggled much with form, failing to reach the quarterfinals of any of his first five tournaments after surgery.
-He showed promise by reaching the semifinals of Rome, losing to Nadal in two tight sets.
-He reached the quarterfinals of the French Open, but lost to unseeded Marco Cecchinato.
-Nadal went on to win the tournament, defeating Dominic Thiem in the final to claim a record-extending 11th French Open title and his 17th major overall.
-Federer returned to the tour for Stuttgart and won the title there, which saw him return to the No. 1 ranking for a 310th week.
+He showed promise by reaching the semifinals of Rome, losing to Nadal in two straight sets.
+He reached the quarterfinals of the 2018 French Open, but lost to unseeded Marco Cecchinato.
+Nadal went on to win the tournament, defeating Dominic Thiem in the final to claim a record extending 11th French Open title and his 17th major overall.
+Federer returned to the tour for the 2018 Stuttgart Open and won the title there, which saw him return to the No. 1 ranking for a 310th week.